 I chart out my distance and average speed on my calendar and do my best to crush those numbers on the next ride.

 Want more motivation?
-A bike computer is essential.
-You create little games for yourself: “I want to keep the speed over 15” or “I want to ride 30 miles”.
+A bicycle computer is essential.
+You create little games for yourself: “I want to keep the speed over 15 miles per hour” or “I want to ride 30 miles”.

-But, beyond that, computers also make for great bragging rights.
-Now, with so many of these computers now allow you to upload your stats online… or you can always just snap a photo of the screen and upload it to instagram.
-(I’ve got to have at least 1 picture of hitting the 1,000 mile mark each year)
+But, beyond that, bike computers also make for great bragging rights.
+So many of them integrate with Strava for instant sharing, but even old-school riders can allow you to upload your stats online… or you can always just snap a photo of the screen and upload it to Instagram.
+(I’ve got to have at least 1 picture of hitting the 1,000-mile mark each year)

 Plus, it can sometimes diagnose when you are training too hard.
 Have a slow day?
 Maybe you need to hydrate better.
 Or get more sleep.
 Keeping track of your performance is an ideal way of tracking what your body is doing.

-Basically, you can spend as much or little on bike computers as you want.
-I once picked up a colorful 5-pack of bike computers for $10 on ebay.
-They lasted about 4 months, but, what the hey, they were fun and my little brother loved having a bike computer.
+Basically, you can spend as much or little as you want.
+I once picked up a colorful 5-pack for a few bucks on eBay.
+They lasted about 4 months, but, they were fun and my little brother loved having one for his bicycle.

 After all, you really don’t want to hit the 500-mile mark on your yearly goal and have to start over with a new computer.

-Installing a bike computer is almost easier than airing up your tires.
+Installing one is almost easier than airing up your tires.
 But, just to make sure you don’t have any problems, here is a great video that explains how to do it.

 Step #1 Install the sensor by the wheel magnet.
-Test to make sure it can read your speed.
+Turn the wheel a few times to make sure the speedometer picks it up.

-Step #2 Run the cord up to the brake, securing with zipties as you go.
+Step #2 Run the cord up to the brake line, securing with zip ties as you go.

 Step #3 Wrap excess cord around the brake line (typically about 40 loops or so)